- Home

 Relationships and sexuality

-A cancer diagnosis, treatment side effects and living with the uncertainty of infertility may affect your feelings towards your relationships and your sexuality.
+A cancer diagnosis, treatment side effects and living with the uncertainty of infertility may affect how you feel about your relationships and your sense of who you are and how you see yourself (sexuality).

-Whether or not you have a partner, it may be a good idea to find out your fertility status as soon as you feel ready.
-This way, you can reflect on what you want and, if you have a partner, start talking with them about what the future may hold.
+Whether or not you have a partner, it may be a good idea to find out your fertility status as soon as you feel ready (see checking fertility after treatment for females and males).
+This way, you can think about what you want, and if you have a partner, start talking with them about what the future may hold.

 Learn more about:

-Cancer, infertility and changes to your sexuality can put pressure on your relationship with a partner.
+A cancer diagnosis, infertility and changes to your sexuality can cause tension in a relationship.

 Your partner will also experience a range of emotions, which may include helplessness, frustration, fear, anger and sadness.
-How your relationship is affected may depend on how long you have been together, the strength of your relationship before cancer and infertility, and how well you communicate.
+How your relationship is affected may depend on how long you have been together, expectations about becoming a parent, the strength of your relationship before cancer and infertility, and how well you communicate.

 Sexuality and intimacy

 Sexuality is about who you are, how you see yourself, how you express yourself sexually and your sexual feelings for others.
-Being able to conceive a child may be part of your sexual identity and infertility may change your attitude and feelings about sex.
-You may feel that sex is linked with the stress of infertility and you may lose interest in intimacy and sex (low libido).
+Being able to conceive a child may be part of your identity, and infertility may change how you feel about yourself.
+This can happen if you are in a heterosexual relationship, if you are LGBTQI+ or have a same-gender partner.
+You may feel that sex is linked with the stress of infertility, and you may lose interest in intimacy and sex (low libido).

-- nurture your body with exercise, a healthy diet and sleep
+- look after your body with exercise, eating well and sleep

 - think about what used to get you sexually aroused and explore if it still does

-- focus on enjoyment and pleasure to take the pressure off conceiving
+- focus on getting in the mood and making foreplay enjoyable to take the pressure off getting pregnant

-- clearly communicate your feelings or boundaries to a partner (e.g. “I just want to cuddle now” or “That feels good”).
+- talk to each other about how fertility concerns are affecting you and discuss ways you can keep enjoying sex (e.g. “I just want to cuddle now” or “That feels good”).

 If you feel you need further support, consider talking to a counsellor or sex therapist.
 To find a counsellor in your local area, speak to your doctor or call Cancer Council 13 11 20.